 Cartoon Art College Programs with Course Information

-Although a few private for-profit schools offer degrees in cartoon art, most public and private, non-profit universities and colleges offer degrees in art with concentrations in illustration, sequential art, graphic design or animation.
-Degrees are offered at the associates, bachelor's and master's levels.
-Read on to learn more about these options.
+Although a few private for-profit schools offer degrees specifically in cartoon art, most public and private non-profit universities and colleges offer degrees in art with concentrations in illustration, sequential art, graphic design or animation.
+Options include the associate's, bachelor's and master's levels.

-Animation has changed substantially over the past several decades, with the majority of animated content being produced on computer.
-In most degree programs related to animation, artists learn both traditional illustration and computer animation with opportunities for combining techniques and media.
+Animation has changed substantially over the past several decades, with the majority of animated content being produced on computers.
+In most animation-related programs, artists learn both traditional illustration and computer animation with opportunities for combining techniques and media.

 Associate's Degree in Digital and Film Arts Animation

-These programs are offered as Associate in Science programs for those who wish to start working right away, as well as Associate of Arts plans that can transfer to bachelor's degrees in the field.
+These programs are offered as an Associate in Science for those who wish to start working right away, as well as an Associate of Arts that can transfer to bachelor's degrees in the field.
 The program of study includes some general education requirements.
 Specific coursework includes rendering, computer graphics and color theory.
 Students also take:

 - Video editing

 This program is focused on advertising or creating graphic novels or comic books.
 Students learn design and traditional and digital illustration techniques.
 They take courses in art appreciation, drawing, figure drawing and design, as well as: